OlivierBinette/assert/README.md

 Status](https://travis-ci.org/OlivierBinette/assert.svg?branch=master)](https://travis-ci.org/OlivierBinette/assert)
 <!-- badges: end -->

-Lightweight validation tool for checking function arguments and validating data analysis scripts.
+Lightweight validation tool for checking function arguments and data analysis scripts.
 This is an alternative to stopifnot() from the ‘base’ package and to assert\_that() from the ‘assertthat’ package.
 It provides more informative error messages and facilitates debugging.

 <img src="gif.gif" width="700">